Supporting someone else

 - The last page must say “I certify this is a true and complete copy of the lasting power of attorney.”

-- The person certifying the document should sign it on every page.
+- The person certifying the document must sign it on every page.

-- The full name and contact details of the person certifying the document must be written clearly on either the first or last page.
+- The full name and contact details of the person certifying the document must be written clearly on at least one page.
 We may need to contact them so it will slow down your registration if we do not have this information.

-- The date the document was certified must also be written on every page.
+- The date the document was certified must also be written on at least one page.

 If you have accessibility needs or you want some extra support, there are lots of ways we can help.